lachiescarsbrook/CanID/README.md

 | LS0001_A2 | NZ_Dog | path/to/directory/with/reads |
 | LS0002 | Australia_Dog | path/to/directory/with/reads |

 The `Library Name` string must exatcly match the ID found in the name of the paired-end files (e.g. LS0001_A1_L001.fastq.gz).
 The `Sample Name` column can be used to combine reads from the same individual across multiple lanes or libraries, or simply to change the name of the files generated (must be <39 characters).

-Please note, that a header **must not be included** in the `sample_file_list.tsv`.
+**Note:** a header **must not be included** in the `sample_file_list.tsv`.

 Once the user-specific parameters have been specified in the `user_config.yaml` and `sample_file_list.tsv`, the workflow, which is defined in the `Snakefile`, can be executed using the following: